-The financial performance remained robust over the year, showing a clear recovery from the impacts of COVID-19.
-The Company continues to closely monitor the conflict between Russia and Ukraine, including the reaction from other countries and the upward pressure on energy prices.
-At this time, the Company does not expect there to be a material impact on the Company's ability to continue as a going concern.
-There are no direct trading exposures to entities from Russia, Ukraine or Belarus, or material supply chain exposures to those countries.
+The financial performance remained robust over the year.
+The Directors continue to closely monitor the conflict between Russia and Ukraine, including the reaction from other countries and the upward pressure on energy prices.
+At this time, the Directors do not expect there to be a material impact on the Company's ability to continue as a going concern.
+There are no direct trading exposures to entitles from Russia, Ukraine or Belarus, or material supply chain exposures to those countries.